-- Approximately 1.68 million U.S. youth experience homelessness each year. - Unsheltered youth are more likely to fall victim to sexual exploitation. - 28% of youth living on the street trade sex for basic needs, such as food or shelter, a practice known as "survival sex." - \sim 21 42% of runaway and homeless youth were sexually abused before leaving home. - As many as 75% of runaway youth drop out of school, limiting employment opportunities and wage earnings. - Street Outreach Programs help 25,000 youth find shelter each year. - o Since 2008, over 45,000 youth were turned away due to lack of funds & space. - Upwards of 40% of all American homeless youth identify as LGBT, yet only 7% of the overall U.S. youth population is LGBT. - LGBT homeless young people are disproportionately likely to be young people of color, compounding the risks and impact of stigma and violence.
+- Approximately 1.68 million U.S. youth experience homelessness each year. - Unsheltered youth are more likely to fall victim to sexual exploitation. - 28% of youth living on the street trade sex for basic needs, such as food or shelter, a practice known as "survival sex." - 21 40% of runaway and homeless youth were sexually abused before leaving home. - As many as 75% of runaway youth drop out of school, limiting employment opportunities and wage earnings. - Street Outreach Programs help 25,000 youth find shelter each year. - Between 2009 and 2012, approximately 37,000 youth were turned away due to a lack of resources and space. - Upwards of 40% of all American homeless youth identify as LGBT, yet only 7% of the overall U.S. youth population is LGBT. - LGBT homeless young people are disproportionately likely to be young people of color, compounding the risks and impact of stigma and violence.